Slavery and Human Trafficking Statement for the UK Modern Slavery Act of 2015

 - incorporating language in all supply agreements and contracts requiring suppliers to warrant compliance with the Code of Conduct and acknowledge that any known violation may result in immediate termination of any and all business;

-- requiring acknowledgement of the Code of Conduct as part of the onboarding process of all new suppliers;
+- requiring acknowledgement of the Code of Conduct as part of all new suppliers onboarding process;

 - issuing the latest Code of Conduct to McCormick’s current supplier community and allowing access to a website that uploads any revisions in the future; and

 - collaborating with suppliers to share best practices.

 It is the Company’s policy to be a good corporate citizen, as set forth in our Business Ethics Policy (see ir.mccormick.com under “Corporate Governance,” then “Business Ethics Policy”).
 Wherever McCormick does business, the Company’s employees are required to comply with all applicable laws.
 Human Rights training is provided to appropriate employees on how to mitigate the risk of human trafficking and slavery.
 As part of this training program, our staff in the UK is informed about the UK government’s 24-hour modern slavery public telephone helpline (0800 0121 700).

 In many cases, McCormick is not the only food company working with a given supplier.
 One of the reasons McCormick is transparent about the Company’s suppliers is to reach out to other food brands and organizations to see how companies can work together.
 By getting the rest of the industry involved, companies are able to send a stronger message to suppliers about the importance of operating a responsible workplace.